-Yes an IIA is required however,
+Does this proposal require an Integrated Impact Assessment?
+(Y/N) Yes an IIA is required however,

 on review it has been agreed for

 comprehensive scoping to take

 place prior.
 To confirm no

 decisions to change any service

 delivery will be made until a

 detailed IIA has been completed.

-Y - it needs to be considered in
+Will this proposal require a Specific Service Consultation?
+(Y/N) Y - it needs to be considered in

 the context of the SEND

 transformation

-Accountable Head of Service Kelsey Clark-Davies, Head of Inclusion and Educational Safeguarding
+Accountable Head of Service Kelsey Clark-Davies, Head of Inclusion and Educational l Safeguarding